 Letting the agency take the driver’s seat doesn’t mean you can leave the whole project on autopilot.
 Trust also requires verification, so you really need to stay engaged and involved throughout the outsourced program.

 When handling outsourced campaigns, the most productive ways that clients remain involved in the process include giving feedback, raising concerns about performance, bringing new information, and following up on agreed-upon milestones.

-Outsourcing is all about communication, communication, communication.
+Outsourcing is all about communication, communication, and communication.
 But communication goes beyond connecting and keeping in touch.
-My experience has taught me the right and wrong way to keep communication lines open throughout an outsourcing project.
+My experience has taught me the right and wrong ways to keep communication lines open throughout an outsourcing project.

 - Determine the channels and frequency of your communications